The Haresnape Family

 Thanks to Veronica Oldham for continuing assistance with the family history of the Hearsneps.

-Thanks to Kate Hurst for data on the Hearsneps of Ormskirk in the parish of St.Anne.
+Thanks to Kate Hurst for continuing assistance on the Harsneps/Hearsneps and their parish records of St.Anne in Ormskirk.

 NOTE

 Ken Warhurst died in 2007.
 The readers might like to reflect on how many hours of research work were carried out by Ken to benefit his many Haresnape relations.
+All of the work was done without the current benefits of the Internet.
 We all owe him much gratitude for this.

 Future research